aws-samples/aws-panorama-immersion-day/labs/4. EasyOCR GPU/README.md

 1. Delete the application.

     Once you confirmed that the application is running as expected, let's delete the application before moving to next Labs.

+    We will be using the example images from LAB 1 but the idea is the same.
+Please replace Lab 1 with Lab 4 where necessary.

     1. Open https://console.aws.amazon.com/panorama/home#deployed-applications, and select the application.